-Achievement of 2021 Individual Measures
+Achievement of 2022 Individual Goals

 In the case of the individual objectives (25% weighting) portion of the STIP, the Compensation Committee reviewed and determined the performance of Mr. McDermott and Mr. McDermott reviewed and determined the performance of each of the other executives.
-With respect to the Compensation Committee's determination of Mr. McDermott's performance and Mr. McDermott's determination of the performance of the other executives, the following factors were considered: the comprehensive planning and execution of the Company's strategic Transformation, including refining our investment strategy based on extensive research to target high growth markets in the Southeast, developing an effective investor outreach campaign, performing extensive tax planning, successfully executing sales of substantially all of our office portfolio and our remaining retail portfolio in a challenging economic environment, beginning to reinvest those proceeds in multifamily assets in our target markets and creating a roadmap to internalize property-level residential operations.
-The Committee and Mr. McDermott also considered the continued successful execution of the capital plan, which has strengthened the balance sheet by raising equity, renewing our revolving credit facility and further deleveraging by repaying unsecured debt, delivering on our ESG priorities, strengthening our information technology infrastructure and cybersecurity protections, and the ongoing operational improvements within WashREIT.
-In addition to the factors above, with respect to Mr. McDermott's determination of the performance of the other executives, Mr. McDermott took into account the performance in 2021 of each executive in leading his or her respective department and WashREIT as a whole and in contributing to the financial and operational accomplishments of WashREIT.
-The final determinations of the Compensation Committee and Mr. McDermott with respect to individual performance are reflected in the actual payout amounts for 2021 under the STIP as presented in the Summary Compensation Table and related footnotes within this Proxy Statement.
+With respect to the Compensation Committee's determination of Mr. McDermott's performance, the Compensation Committee took into account the Company's progress on geographic diversification, acquisition activity and ESG performance accomplishments, progress on the Company's transformation into a strategy-led, business-to-consumer, value-driven multifamily company ("Project Reimagine") and stock performance.
+With respect to Mr. McDermott's determination of the performance of the other executives, Mr. McDermott took into account, and the Compensation Committee considered, the performance in 2022 of each executive in leading his or her respective department and the Company as a whole and in contributing to the financial and operational accomplishments of the Company.
+The final determinations of the Compensation Committee and Mr. McDermott with respect to individual performance are reflected in the actual payout amounts for 2022 under the STIP as presented in the Summary Compensation Table and related footnotes within this Proxy Statement.